-Open ended.
-Remuneration comprises salary and statutory employer superannuation contributions.
-Eligible to participate.
+Length of contract Open ended.
+Fixed Remuneration Remuneration comprises salary and statutory employer superannuation contributions.
+Incentive Plans Eligible to participate.
 Incentive criteria and award opportunities vary for each executive.
-Key Management Personnel, including executive directors, have notice periods ranging from three to four months.
+Notice Period Key Management Personnel, including executive directors, have notice periods ranging from three to four months.
 The Chief Executive Officer has a notice period of four months and the Chief Financial Officer and Chief Commercial Officer have notice periods of three months.
 Other Executives have notice periods ranging from four weeks to three months.
-Employment may be terminated by giving notice consistent with the notice period.
-There are no financial entitlements due from the Group on retirement of an executive.
-The Group may terminate the employment agreement by providing notice consistent with the notice period or payment in lieu of the notice period.
-Payments for redundancy are discretionary and are determined having regard to the particular circumstances.
+Resignation Employment may be terminated by giving notice consistent with the notice period.
+Retirement There are no financial entitlements due from the Group on retirement of an executive.
+Termination by the Group The Group may terminate the employment agreement by providing notice consistent with the notice period or payment in lieu of the notice period.
+Redundancy Payments for redundancy are discretionary and are determined having regard to the particular circumstances.
 There are no contractual commitments to pay redundancy over and above any statutory entitlement.
-The Group may terminate the employment agreement at any time without notice, and the executive will be entitled to payment of remuneration only up to the date of termination.
+Termination for serious misconduct The Group may terminate the employment agreement at any time without notice, and the executive will be entitled to payment of remuneration only up to the date of termination.